-In parallel, managed by an independent third party as good corporate practices recommend, at ARAUCO we have the Whistleblowing Channel available for all countries, accessible through the website (www.arauco.com) and the corporate intranet, which guarantees confidentiality and anonymity if requested by the individual.
+At ARAUCO, the Whistleblowing Channel is available for all countries, accessible through the website (www.arauco.com) and the corporate intranet, which guarantees confidentiality and anonymity if requested by the individual.

-As a company, we have developed a Complaint Procedure, which establishes the way in which complaints submitted by collaborators, clients, suppliers, shareholders and any person can be received and investigated, regarding violations of the Code of Ethics, the Business Model, Crime Prevention, other internal policies or regulations, as well as any other conduct that may be perceived as contrary to ethics.
+At ARAUCO, we have developed a Complaint Procedure that details the way complaints are submitted and investigated.
+Submissions can include violations of the Code of Ethics, the Business Model, Crime Prevention, and any other conduct that may be perceived as contrary to ethics.